Kurt A. Friesen,

 - Dave Berry, Maintenance Assistant, grew up on a farm in northwestern Ohio.
 He went to college at Ohio University and majored in Spanish and History in the Honors Tutorial College.
 He and his wife Diana have raised three children and have almost gotten them through college.
 Before being hired by CHT, Dave worked for the US Dept. of Agriculture for 20 years doing federal loans and subsidy payments.
 Dave has Ehlers-Danlos Syndrome and is an avid gardener.
 CHT is his ideal employer as he loves the challenge of fixing things without a (big) budget.

 - Earl Simpson, Maintenance Assistant enjoys being an outdoorsman and is a people-person who loves to meet new folks from all walks of life.
 Earl shares “what better environment than a camp, working for kids?”
 When he’s not at CHT he loves being with his two children and is very proud of them.
 He also loves working out; he has done martial arts for 14 years and used to compete.
 Earl is happy to be a free spirit and loving life.

-- Led by our Medical Director, each summer over 50 medical volunteers provide round the clock care in our Med Korner.
+- Each summer over 50 medical volunteers provide round the clock care in our Med Korner.
 We offer an elective for medical students, nursing students and physician’s assistant students to receive credit during a Camp rotation.